 Foreclosure Discount: Definition and Dynamic Patterns

-The lack of a consistent definition of foreclosure discount and variety of methods to quantify the phenomenon gives rise to discount rates that vary from nonexistent to sizeable across different locations and time periods.
-We define the foreclosure discount as the discount of the realized real-estate-owned (REO) sale price relative to a normal-sale estimated market value.
-Our study spans 16 CBSAs for the January 2000 to December 2012 period, covering 1.34 million REO sale transactions.
-We report three noteworthy empirical findings.
+The lack of a consistent definition of foreclosure discount gives rise to discount rates that vary from nonexistent to sizeable across locations and time.
+We define the foreclosure discount as the discount of the real estate owned (REO) sale price relative to a normal‐sale estimated market value.
+With a dataset of 1.34 million REO sale transactions, across 16 CBSAs between 2000 and 2012, we find three noteworthy empirical findings.
 First, a high REO sale concentration in a market increases the foreclosure discount.
-Second, the foreclosure discount rate is negatively related to recent house-price appreciation.
-Third, after controlling for property condition we find that lower value properties exhibit a lower foreclosure discount than higher-value properties.
+Second, foreclosure discount is negatively related to recent house‐price appreciation.
+Third, the often reported high foreclosure discount for lower value properties is likely due to property condition.

 Suggested Citation: Suggested Citation